Quantico-Bullet/PyBeam-QA/README.md

 - pyqtgraph (0.13.2+)

 ## Features
-The program is still in early development and will contain bugs as many of the QA tools are still under development.
-Tools are flagged as either
-'Complete', 'In-progress' or 'Planned'.
+The program is still in early development and may contain bugs.
+Tools are flagged as either 'Complete', 'In-progress' or 'Planned'.
 Planned features are those not yet implemented.

 | QA Tool | Status |